nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 That makes sense then.
 Yep.
 So it won't refresh until Yep.
 Yep.
 Until I get you focus.

-Kahir, you're you are currently not courageous anthem and neither is Sameer.
+Cahir, you're you are currently not courageous anthem and neither is Simear.
 Yep.
 Grab your anthem.
 Plus one attack damage.
 I didn't hit it.

 Alright.
 And I'm gonna try to shoot my short bow at this goblin in there.
 I think.
 Because I have 60 foot range now with a short bow.
 No ammunition is assigned to the bow.